Sending patches

 • Each patch should cover a single, contained change.

 • Each patch needs to have at least a Signed-off-by: line from the patch author.
+You can also use the git commit -s (or --signoff) parameter in order to reduce typo's.

 • Each patch must have a short subject with a subsystem prefix: mmc: sunxi-mmc: Add D1 MMC variant